12 ways to organize your spices for easier cooking and optimized storage

 ‘If you’re storing spice jars upright in a drawer, place name labels on the lid,’ advises Ann Lightfoot, co-founder of Done & Done Home.
 ‘If storing on shelves or laid flat, position label the side of the bottle so they can be seen at a glance.
 Remember to write the expiration date on the bottom of the jar when you decant.’

-If your spices are out on show, Al Bruce, founder of Olive & Barr suggests: ‘giving glass containers an upgrade with customized labels – this will help to streamline the whole look while adding an extra element of style’.
+If your spices are out on show, Al Bruce, founder of Olive & Barr suggests ‘giving glass containers an upgrade with customized labels – this will help to streamline the whole look while adding an extra element of style’.

-6. Position spices near the cook zone
+7. Position near the cook zone

 spices